lbhaskar4/test/.gitlab/issue_templates/QA-task.md

 Release manager will create this issue once the staging deploy is completed and ping the whole Product team.
+The product team should fill out the "Features tested" lists and assign them to members of the Product team.

 RELEASE_VERSION can be an RC as well, eg. 10.4.0.rc1, 10.4.0, 10.4.1.